 Budding Biologists activities for students and teachers include:

-- NEW in 2017 APC is a partner in SFI Research Centres Transition Year Programme which will take place from 20-24 March 2017 – providing experience right across the sciences – from photonics to renewable energy, pharmaceutical chemistry to neonatology to the microbiome!
-Download 2017sfi_tyapplication_form Closing date 20th December 2016 Successful applicants have already been notified.
+- NEW in 2017 APC is a partner in SFI Research Centres Transition Year Programme which took place from 20-24 March 2017 – providing experience right across the sciences – from photonics to renewable energy, pharmaceutical chemistry to neonatology to the microbiome!
+Please check back in September for details of the 2018 programme.

 - Laboratory workshops at UCC’s Microbiology Department in areas such as microbiology, genetics and immunology.